What and How to Tag

 Secure loose toy parts (like balls) in a Ziploc taped at the top and then secure it to the toy with more packing tape.
 Zip ties are the strongest way to secure items together, so be creative.
 Also see #9 below for instructions on how to tag multiple piece items.

-Books: Please ONLY use clear scotch tape (preferred) or painters tape instead of packing tape.
-If you use painters tape, make sure you don’t cover the barcode or your consignor number.
-It is easier with scotch tape.
+Books: Please ONLY use clear scotch tape (preferred) or painter's tape instead of packing tape.
+If you use painter's tape, make sure you don’t cover the barcode or your consignor number.
+Scotch tape will make it easier to keep your barcode visible.
 Please tape on the FRONT of the book.

 PLEASE make sure ALL pieces are there.
 Shoppers are very disappointed if they buy something without all the pieces (and we have to return them).
 If you have a game like Operation with lots of pieces, but them in a ziploc bag inside the box.

-We do not accept Stuffed Animals unless they are a popular character such as Elmo, Winnie the Pooh, Diego, etc., Webkinz, Build-A-Bear, Squismallows, or animals that do something or make sounds.
-Beanie Babies are not accepted, but Beanie Boos are.
+We do not accept Stuffed Animals unless they are a popular character such as Elmo, Winnie the Pooh, Mickey Mouse, etc, Webkinz, Build-A-Bear, Squishmallows, or animals that do something or make sounds.
+Beanie Babies are not accepted, but we accept Beanie Boos.
 Puppets are accepted.